civicrm/civicrm-user-guide/docs/organising-your-data/mapping-your-data.md

 how many people have participated in a similar series of events or whether someone prefers one kind of event over another.

-To read more about configuring and using relationships, please see the *Events* section later in this book.
+To read more about configuring and using events , please see the *Events* section later in this book.

 ## Memberships